CULTURAL ENGINEERING · PLACEMAKING · COFFEE STRATEGY · DESTINATION DEVELOPMENT

 Magasinsgatan

 Takes over Magasinsgatan 17A.
 Gathers roastery, sourdough bakery, and café under one roof.
-Transforms a quiet backstreet into Gothenburg's food and design quarter.
+The street becomes Gothenburg's food and design quarter.

 2013